cagdass/offerings-huntsman/README.md

 # Offerings Huntsman

 ## What dis be?
-We're working on an API to give off data of the Bilkent University courses offered in the upcoming semester.
+Get your JSON data of the Bilkent University courses offered in the upcoming semester.

-There is also a server application and a React application that'll hopefully be complete soon, to display professors' schedules and which classes are there in classrooms.
-The JS applications might get their own repository.

 ## Requirements
 * [Python 2.7.x](http://docs.python-guide.org/en/latest/starting/installation/)